 Determine Who Your Audience IsYou can’t create great content if you don’t know who you’re targeting it toward.
 The next part of your LinkedIn strategy involves figuring out who your target audience is.
 The important thing to remember is that LinkedIn is a B2B channel.
 You can’t just transfer your Facebook content to LinkedIn and call it good.
 This audience type needs to be catered to in a very specific way.
 Figuring out who will be part of your target audience involves thinking about:

 - Who are they?

 - Where are they experiencing their problems?

 - Why are they experiencing them?

-- Information about your products and services.
+- Speak to your industry expertise.
 What are you doing as a company that is setting you apart from the crowd?
 If a potential lead is experiencing a problem how can your company help solve it?
 If they don’t know what types of services you offer, why would they choose you?

 - Recommendations.
 92% of people trust peer recommendations over advertising.
 Meaning why wouldn’t you showcase some of the recommendations you’ve received from your current clients.
 If someone is on the fence about your company, what better way could there be to persuade them.